Beel: Bangladesh

-Bangladesh has thousands of beels, with the best-known being Chalan Beel, Gopalganj-Khulna Beel, Meda Beel, Aila beel, Dekhar beel, Kuri beel, Erali beel and Arial Beel.
+Bangladesh has thousands of beels, with the best-known being Chalan Beel, Beel Dakatia, Gopalganj-Khulna Beel, Meda Beel, Aila beel, Dekhar beel, Kuri beel, Erali beel and Arial Beel.
 In the central part Bangladesh, important beels are Katla, Chatal, Nagarkanda, and Chanda.
 Most of the large beels have shrunk a great deal in recent decades.
 Regionwise, in the northwest of Bangladesh some of the larger beels are Bara Beel in Pirganj, Tagrai Beel in Kurigram, Lunipukur in Rangpur, Bara Mirzapur Beel in Narail and Keshpathar in Bogra.
 The old river course of Atrai has beels.
 In the southern region of Bangladesh, important beels are Boyra, Dakatia, Bara, Kola, Patla, Chatal and Srirampur.

+India

 Assam

 In Assam, Deepor Beel is a permanent, freshwater lake, in a former channel of the Brahmaputra river, to the south of the main river south-west of Guwahati.
 It has great biological and environmental importance besides being the only major storm water storage basin for the Guwahati city.
 The beel is endowed with rich floral and faunal diversity.
 In addition to huge congregation of residential water birds, the Deepor ecosystem harbours large number of migratory waterfowl each year.
 Deepor Beel has been designated as a Ramsar site in November 2002.